mdibaiee/picedit/README.md

   --rotate <n> - rotate image by n degrees
   --grayscale - turn the image grayscale
   --invert - invert (negative) the image
+  --compress <n> - approximate the (width - n)-th rank of image using SVD
+                   a number between 0 (no compression) and image width (full compression)
-  --output <filename> - output name, defaults to 'output.png'
+                   note: this is not size compression --output <filename> - output name, defaults to 'output.png'
 ```